JarkkoPar/Utility_AI_GDExtension/README.md

 # Authors

 JarkkoPar with [Contributors](https://github.com/JarkkoPar/Utility_AI/graphs/contributors).
-Big thank you for all of you who've helped out!
+Big thank you to all of you who've helped out!

 # Example project